Last updated on 07.12.2022

 - We enable the petitioner to generate and download signature lists with all signatures and collective forms.

 Who can see what of your data and for how long?

 - Petent: The petitioner must provide the full name, address and a valid e-mail address.
 Only the name and location of the petitioner is publicly visible on the website and to search engines.
 One year after the petition is closed, the name of the petitioner will be made anonymous on the website.

-- Supporter: As a supporter of a petition by signing, the full name and full address must be given.
-In order to stay informed about the petition, a valid e-mail address is required.
+- Supporters: If you support a petition by signing, your full name and address must be provided.
+In order to stay informed about the petition, you must provide a valid email address.
 Should a pro or con argument be created for a petition's debate room, the supporter must enter a valid email address.
-In the case of public signatures, supporters only show their name and location on the website.
-Three days after signing, search engines will see the surname shortened to one letter.
+When signing publicly, only the name and location of supporters are shown on the website.
+Three days after signing, search engines will see the last name shortened to one letter.
 Six months after the end of the subscription, the data of supporters can no longer be viewed publicly.
-The signatures will be deleted five years after the petition has been closed.
+Five years after the petition is closed, the signatures will be deleted.